mikefromd/TJ_Content/README.md

 **ATTENTION:** On the school computers you cannot install software from the internet.
 Only authorized software available on ```Netsoft``` can be installed.

 - [ ] Familiarize yourself with TigerJython and learn the basic *edit - save - run workflow*.
 - [ ] Create your first artwork using turtle graphics with the gturtle library.
-You will find some examples to code in the file *Quatre exemples graphiques avec la librairie gturtle* that you find in this repository and can download to your computer.
+You will find some examples to code in the [file](https://github.com/mikefromd/TJ_Content/blob/main/Quatre_exemples_graphiques.md) on this repository.